What to Do If Your US Broker Wants to Close Your Investment Account When You Live Overseas

 Unfortunately you don’t have much recourse once the decision has been made

 The agreement between you and your bank or broker most likely stipulates that your account may be closed for any reason at any time without any prior notice (see: http://money.cnn.com/2014/05/07/pf/bank-account-closing/).

-The simplest way to handle it is to open an account with a different firm that actually wants your business.
-Some firms - like Interactive Brokers and Charles Schwab cater to the Americans living overseas.
-These brokerage firms are happy to take your business - so do give it to them.
+The simplest way to handle it is to open an account with a firm that actually wants your business.
+We cannot recommend one because these firms change from time to time, so do some research and give your business to them.

 The majority of US-domiciled brokers have a list of countries in which they will allow a US Expat to open an account or maintain an existing account.
 The list depends on a variety of factors including international laws, the laws of the country in which you reside, and the internal structure of your brokerage firm as an international investment house.